MooersLab/biological-crystallography-voice-in/README.md

 You may have to reload this page to get the equations rendered by **Mathjax**.
-Likewise, you may have to reload the view of the *biocryst.csv* file when opened in GitHub to get the rendering by **Mathjax**.
+Likewise, when opening the biocryst.csv file in GitHub, you may have to reload the view to get the rendering by Mathjax.